jkatsanis/ArkaneHigh/README.md

 # ArkaneOS
-A very "unique" and small operating system working only in kernel lol.
+A very small operating system working only in kernel lol.

 ## Tools used
 - Programming language: Assembly, C++